+By analyzing our water bill, we learned that watering our lawn had actually multiplied our total water usage.
 Because of this lesson learned, we have since dramatically cut our lawn watering, as we have gradually replaced more and more of our lawn with mulched gardens.
 Grass is horribly inefficient and only looks good 3 months out of the year, max.
 Replacing with gardens is a great way to reduce your impact on the environment and save money in the process.
-If you’re interested in more tips like this, check out my recent post on 10 easy ways to save the planet and money.
+If you’re interested in more tips like this, check out my article on 10 easy ways to save the planet and money.

 How Much Does Watering your Lawn Cost?